Effects of Jamming Attacks on Wireless Networked Control Systems Under Disturbance: Networked Control Under Jamming Attacks

 \section{Networked Control Under Jamming Attacks}

 We consider the networked control problem of a discrete-time linear plant with a static state feedback controller.
-As illustrated in Fig.~\ref{Flo:NetworkedOperation}, a wireless communication channel is used for transmission of control input packets from the controller to the plant.
-This channel is subject to transmission failures at certain times due to interference caused by the jamming signal of an attacker.
+As illustrated in Fig.~\ref{Flo:NetworkedOperation}, a wireless communication channel is used for transmission of control command packets from the controller to the plant.
+This channel is subject to transmission failures at certain times due to interference caused by the jamming signal of an attacker, where the strength (or power) can be tunable by the attacker.

-In the networked control operation, at each time step $t$, the controller computes a control input using the state information and attempts to transmit it on the wireless channel.
-If the transmission is successful, then the transmitted control input is applied at the plant side.
+In the networked control operation, at each time step $t$, the controller computes a control command using the state information and attempts to transmit it on the wireless channel.
+If the transmission is successful, then the transmitted control command is applied at the plant side.
 If, on the other hand, there is a transmission failure, then the control input at the plant side is set to $0$.
 In this setting, the dynamics of the plant is given by